 Joy has served as the Ministry Assistant at Rose Hill since August of 2001.
 “The people of Rose Hill have loved me and taken me into their hearts and lives and they are part of mine”.

-Joy was born while her parents were in seminary and came to know the Lord as a child.After graduating from the College of Business Administration at the University of South Carolina, Joy worked as an insurance auditor for twenty years before coming to serve at Rose Hill.
+Joy was born while her parents were in seminary and came to know the Lord as a child .After graduating from the College of Business Administration at the University of South Carolina, Joy worked as an insurance auditor for twenty years before coming to serve at Rose Hill.
 Joy is the mother of two children.
-Cooper is currently attending Wheaton in Chicago for his PhD in Old Testament.
-He is the proud father of Abigail Marie.
+Cooper has finished his PhD and is a pastor in Annandale, Minnesota.
+He is the proud father of Abigail Marie and Lilah Kay.
 Daughter Joy Beth is a published author and works for Christianity Today in the Chicago area.
 Joy’s hobby is genealogy research.

 Every good gift and every perfect give is from above, coming down from the Father of lights” ~ James 1:16